jacques/docs.npmjs.com/content/enterprise/intro.md

     registry=http://<your-server>:8080/
     ```

-    With this in place, all installs will go through your On-Site registry.
+    With this in place, all installs will go through your Enterprise registry.

     If using this option, you should make sure the "Read Through Cache" setting is enabled (default) in the admin console of your server.

 <a name="4-use"></a>
 ## 4. Publish, install, and search for packages

-- Publish a scoped package to your On-Site registry
+- Publish a scoped package to your Enterprise registry

     Create a test package named after your scope and `npm publish` it.
 Here's an example: